otacke/snordians-local-user-data-for-h5p/readme.txt

 - Browser's limit the local storage available per domain to 5MB or 10MB.
 That means if there is lots of H5P contents that users use or there are H5P contents that store a lot of data or if other parts or your site also use the local storage, then space may run out and data may get lost.
+- As with H5P itself, the plugin cannot store the state of content that is embedded using embed codes instead of using a WordPress shortcode.

 == Privacy ==
 Beware that (in theory) the H5P user state could contain personal information of the user if the respective exercise